plumed/plumed2/user-doc/ISDB.md

 \page ISDBGeneric General Actions Documentation

 The following list contains descriptions of actions originally developed for the PLUMED-ISDB module.
 They can be used in combination with any other collective variable, function or bias also outside the ISDB module.

+Using \ref SELECTOR it is possible to define a variable inside the PLUMED code that can be used and modified by other actions.
+For example, a \ref SELECTOR can be used in combination with \ref RESCALE to activate a simulated-tempering like approach.

 @ISDB_GENERIC@